-Aurora Australis - Mentions in Books and Magazines
+Aurora Australis - Mentions in Books, Magazines, Newspapers

 INDEX (ARRANGED CHRONOLOGICALLY) TO MENTIONS OF THE AURORA AUSTRALIS IN BOOKS, MAGAZINES, NEWSPAPERS, ETC.